barbarashih/r_workshop_202306/index.md

 head(gene_exprs)
 head(gene_annotation)

-# It is useful to check the number of rows and columns in a dataframe
+# It is useful to check the number of rows and columns in a data frame
 ncol(gene_exprs)
 nrow(gene_exprs)